OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 * Enter the current Country Code.
 It should be alphabetic code.
 For e.g., "IN" for India, "US" for America, "AU" for Australia, etc.
 * Select the number of days till when the certificate should be valid.

-> **Note** : Please note with the above steps OpsHub Integration Manager will be installed with SSL configuration.
+> **Note** : Please note with the above steps <code class="expression">space.vars.SITENAME</code> will be installed with SSL configuration.
 But the corresponding SSL certificate imported will be self-signed.
 In case you want to install certificate signed by your CA authority then follow the steps given in this section [How To Import a Certificate](how-to-import-a-certificate.md) in appendix.

 ## Manual creation of databases